 Reviews must focus on the child or young person's progress towards achieving the outcomes specified in the EHC plan.
-The review must also consider whether these outcomes and supporting targets remain appropriate.
+The review must also consider whether these outcomes and supporting targets remain appropriate including timescales for the outcomes to be met.